 We use the word maintenance rather than alimony income in Colorado because it is need based, not punishment based or anything else.
 During the process, you have to show that

 you have a need for maintenance or alimony.
-An award of maintenance is based upon your need and your ex-spouses’ ability to pay.
-There’s a formula in Colorado to calculate the amount of maintenance.
-The court recognizes that you have a need for maintenance and uses the formula to determine how much money you would receive.
+This is awarded based upon your need and your ex-spouses’ ability to pay.
+There’s a formula used to calculate the amount of maintenance income in Colorado.
+The court recognizes that you have a need and uses the formula to determine how much money you would receive.

 Call to schedule a consultation today.